Museum of Grenoble: History

 In May of that year, the Interior Minister canceled the creation of the museum but a provisional authorization was obtained in December, which became final on 3 April 1800.
 Beginning in 1799, while engaged in collecting works of art of the Isère Region, Jay requested a public subscription to purchase paintings and drawings.

 Housed in four halls of the first floor of the former bishopric from its opening on 31 December 1800, the museum had 298 works of art including 177 paintings, 80 drawings or engravings and 45 sculptures placed in the garden.

-Each hall had a name, the first Hall of Apollo, was devoted to French painters, the second Hall of Castor and Pollux, was devoted to Italian and French schools, the third Salon of Gladiator, had copies of the life of San Bruno by Eustache Lesueur, and the last hall was called Hall of the Venus de Medici, displaying art of the Flemish school.
+Each hall had a name, the first Hall of Apollo, was devoted to French painters, the second Hall of Castor and Pollux, was devoted to Italian and French schools, the third Salon of Gladiator, had copies of the life of San Bruno by Eustache Lesueur, and the last hall was called Hall of the Venus de Medici, displaying the art of the Flemish school.

 A few months after its opening, the Concordat of 1801 by Napoleon Bonaparte forced the evacuation of the premises of the museum to restore them to their original purpose.

-So in this way it was relocated on 14 July 1802 into the Central School, which is currently the Stendhall School (Lycée Stendhal).
+So in this way it was relocated on 14 July 1802, into the Central School, which is currently the Stendhall School (Lycée Stendhal).
 On 12 March 1807, a decree transformed the museum from a county museum into a municipal museum.
-On 15 February 1811 an imperial decree allocated 209 paintings to six French cities and gave 32 to Grenoble.
+On 15 February 1811, an imperial decree allocated 209 paintings to six French cities and gave 32 to Grenoble.

 In 1815, despite a partial dispersion of works as a result of the Restoration, (57 paintings were returned to their owners, 11 disappeared and an unknown number were deposited in the churches) the collection continued to increase.
-The acquisitions, donations and legacies continued throughout the 19th century and made it essential to construct a new building despite there having been a building expansion in 1844.
+The acquisitions, donations and legacies continued throughout the 19th century, and made it essential to construct a new building despite there having been a building expansion in 1844.

-A new building designed by the architect Charles-Auguste Questel was inaugurated in 1870 on the current site of Verdun Square.
+A new building designed by the architect Charles-Auguste Questel was inaugurated in 1870, on the current site of Verdun Square.